shadab997/flight_price/README.md

 * Fit the model
 * Check best paramters and best score

-Finally deploy the model using Flask.
+Finally deployed the Flask App (model) on Azure App Service using GitHub Action.